-Prevent the above issue by importing the CSV file, not opening the file, into Excel so that you have control over how the data is formatted.
+Prevent the above issue by importing the CSV file, not opening the file, into Excel.
+Importing allows you to define how the data is formatted.

 The steps below describe how to import a CSV file into Excel to preserve numerical data as text.